evazhang612/sokt-landing/_pages/readings.md

 title: Readings
 permalink: /read/
 ---
 Ongoing list of some all-time favourites and other iconic readings.
 The life ones are paired with songs to read to.
 I do not necessarily agree with all of the thoughts included in readings below.
 Thanks to anyone who recommended readings on this list!
 Suggestions always welcome.
+My (current) favourite cs links can be found [here](https://www.evazhang.com/csreads).

 ## Do Things Faster
 [Productivity - Sam Altman](https://blog.samaltman.com/productivity)